Wilfred/elisp-refs/README.md

 ## Performance

-elisp-refs.el is CPU-intensive elisp and has been carefully optimised.
+elisp-refs is CPU-intensive elisp and has been carefully optimised.
 You can run the benchmark script with:

 ```